Course Code: MLHRCJTDAD/MAHRCJTDAD

 The Law School

 The School of Law is a department of the Faculty of Arts, Humanities & Social Sciences.
-It is located in the ground floor of the Foundation Building.
+It is located on the ground floor of the Foundation Building.

 Postgraduate students also benefit from this research expertise, whether they decide to enrol in a general LLM or specialist LLM (LLM International Commercial Law, Human Rights in Criminal Justice or European and Comparative Law), or undertake a research postgraduate degree as part of our significant doctoral cohort of students.